lecyberbill/Pycnaptiq-AI/README.md

 - **`SAVE_BATCH_JSON_PATH`**: Folder where generated batch JSON files are automatically saved (New in Beta 1.8).
 - **`IMAGE_FORMAT`**: Image file format: `webp`, `jpeg`, or `png`.
 - **`DEFAULT_MODEL`**: Model loaded by default at startup.
+- **`CIVITAI_API_KEY`**: (Optional) Your Civitai API key.
+If provided, it will be used by the Civitai Downloader module to access models or information requiring authentication.
+Leave empty ("") if you don't have one or don't want to use it.
 - **`NEGATIVE_PROMPT`**: Generic negative prompt applied by default, useful for excluding unwanted elements in generated results.
 - **`FORMATS`**: Image dimensions, specified in multiples of 4, with orientations like `Portrait`, `Square`, and `Landscape`.
 - **`OPEN_BROWSER`**: